fbpx

 Pill Swallowing

 Learning to swallow tablets can be difficult for children.
-We have developed some resources for you and your child using positive reinforcement techniques to help them learn to swallow tablets.
+We have developed some resources to help families teach their child to swallow tablets.
+If you need support, we can also offer one-on-one assistance.
+Please reach out.

 Procedures